bashiulAlam/cypress-ts-e2e/README.md

 ## Future Improvements

-1. Add more test cases.
+1. Add more test cases with negative inputs and for different HTTP response codes.
 2. Test cases have not been written in *BDD* format, we can add any *Gherkin* framework to achieve that.
 3. Add project with a CI/CD pipeline.